Skip to main content

 As intimidating as something called the military method might appear at first, it's actually quite simple.

-Start by "blanking your mind", and you can do so by relaxing your facial muscles, dropping your shoulders, and relaxing your arms.
+Start by “blanking your mind,” and you can do so by relaxing your facial muscles, dropping your shoulders, and relaxing your arms.
 From there, breathe out, relax your chest, and let go of any remaining thoughts that might still be racing through your head.
-If you're still having trouble on that last part, try repeating, "Don't think," until this truly is the case.
+If you’re still having trouble on that last part, try repeating, “Don’t think,” until this truly is the case.

 Limit your nap times

 As noted earlier, schedules are quite important.
 This includes nap time.
-If you're napping for longer than 45 minutes, and especially if you're taking multiple naps late in the afternoon and well into the evening, you risk nighttime grogginess and more difficulty in falling asleep for a proper six to nine hours later at night.
+If you nap for longer than 45 minutes, and especially if you take multiple naps late in the afternoon and well into the evening, you risk nighttime grogginess and more difficulty in falling asleep for a proper six to nine hours later at night.
+If you like to recharge with a nap, don’t snooze off for more than 45 minutes.
+Instead, try establishing a set nap time between 1 p.m. and 3 p.m. and try to keep your nap within a 10- to 20-minute time frame for optimal benefits.

 Cool down

 Because our core body temperatures decrease when we sleep, it helps to stay cool while in bed.
 You can start to cool yourself down by taking a shower before jumping into bed.
-If you prefer hot baths, then take your bath well before going to bed in order to give your body ample time to cool down post-bath.
+If you prefer hot baths, then take your bath well before going to bed to give your body ample time to cool down post-bath.

 If your bedroom feels hot and stuffy, try opening your window if you live in a cool enough environment to provide a refreshing nighttime breeze.
 If you live in a hotter climate, close the window and crank up your air conditioner instead to cool down.
 Also, try turning a fan on in your room at night to create your own refreshing breeze.
-(In addition, a fan might produce the bonus benefit of ambient noise that can help you fall asleep.)

 When it comes to the fastest way to fall asleep, you’ll find that everyone has different needs.
 Luckily, there are some universal truths to the way our bodies and brains get tired that you can use to your advantage.
 Remember that consistency is key, and it may take some experimentation to find your ideal relaxation routine.
 Use these expert tips wisely and you’ll be on your way to falling asleep fast.